◷ Reading Time: 5 minutes

 When you are building up your rules, at some stage they will be bound to Runtime objects in the execution using Expressions.
 These expressions can be based on your application and/or domain objects – or even better, based on facts.

-This is typically considered as a bad practice and will result in different sets of complex expressions scattered all over different places in your business logic models (i.e., Decision tables, trees, flows, etc.)
+This is typically considered a bad practice and will result in different sets of complex expressions scattered all over different places in your business logic models (i.e., Decision tables, trees, flows, etc.)

 Rather than having expressions scattered everywhere, you should create building blocks using the following: